 }

-By centralizing transformations, components stay clean and resilient.
+Centralizing transformations keeps components clean and resilient.
 If an API renames a field, only the adapter changes.

 React component that consumes unified data